courselab/sys-our-syssoft-project/doc/syseg.md

  changes to that work.
 Being your project a derivative work, you share its copyright with the copyright holder of the original work that you modified.

+ (Side note: if you are developing your project under a work contract, then, depending on its terms, it is possible that your contractor is entitled to claim the copyright.
+If in doubt, it is a good ideia to clarify with your contractor.)

- The proper way to handle this shared authorship is to keep any copyright and licensing notice present in the material, and add your name as an additional copyright holder.
+ The proper way to handle this shared rights is to keep any copyright and licensing notice present in the material, and add your name as an additional copyright holder.
 Also, bear in mind that you may only redistribute your derivative work in accordance with the license of the original work ---